microsoftgraph/dotnetcore-console-sample/day18-mailbox/README.md

 1. Continuing in the `Main` method add the following code to call the new method.

     ```cs
+    //Get the current timezone setting
     GetUserMailboxDefaultTimeZone();
+    //update the timezone setting for the user mailbox
+    SetUserMailboxDefaultTimeZone();
+    //Get the timezone setting again to verify that its updated
+    GetUserMailboxDefaultTimeZone();

+    //Showcase method to show how to MS Graph sdk to retrieve messages
     ListUserMailInboxMessages();
     ```
 1. Save all files.

 >**Note:** Currently (as of Nov 2018) there is no support to update mailbox settings in MS Graph SDK.
 However, its in the works and expect to have that update soon.
 This sample will be updated accordingly.
+The method `SetUserMailboxDefaultTimeZone` uses HTTPClient instead of GraphServiceClient object to update the mailbox settings.

-The console application is now able to retrieve the mailbox settings and get mailbox messages.
+The console application is now able to retrieve and update the mailbox settings and get mailbox messages.
 In order to test the console application run the following commands from the command line:

 ```
 dotnet build